Laser tag: History

 In 1982, George Carter III began the process of designing an arena-based system for playing a scored version of the game, a possibility which had initially occurred to him in 1977 while watching the film Star Wars.
-The Grand Opening for the first Photon center was in Dallas, Texas on 28 March 1984.
+The grand opening for the first Photon center was in Dallas, Texas on 28 March 1984.
 Carter was honored by the International Laser Tag Association on 17 November 2005 for his contribution to the laser tag industry.
 The award is engraved "Presented to George A. Carter III in recognition for being the Inventor and Founder of the laser tag industry".

 In 1986, the first Photon toys were sold, nearly simultaneously with the Lazer Tag toys from Worlds of Wonder and several other similar infrared and visible light-based toys.
 Worlds of Wonder went out of business around 1988, and Photon soon followed in 1989, as the fad of the games wore off.
 Today there are laser tag arenas all over the world bearing various names and brands, as well as a large variety of consumer equipment for home play and professional grade equipment for outdoor laser tag arenas and businesses.

 In March 2009, upon the Winnenden school shooting, the German government announced that it would ban games such as laser tag and paintball, claiming that they trivialize and encourage violence.
 It later retracted this assertion.

-In 2010, Lee Weinstein claimed that he developed and opened the first commercial laser tag facility in the 1980s.
-In June 2011, the ILTA posted the results of a public record request from the City of Houston showing the opening date for Weinstein's "Star Laser Force" to have been 16 April 1985.